 Do you already have a fire pit?
 If so, you may enjoy this post from last year on how to Create A Cozy Outdoor Space: 6 Fire Pit Must Haves.

 You guys know how much I love and use my HomeRight products for my DIY projects.
 You might recognize a few of my past projects in these pictures.
-I my painted Adirondack Chairs and that gorgeous wood table lantern using my HomeRight paint sprayers.
+I still love my painted Adirondack Chairs.
+Do you remember that gorgeous wood table lantern using my HomeRight paint sprayer I made?

 Have you tried the ElectroLight Fire starter yet?
 It’s a game changer friends!